ststefa/terrasplunk/README.md

 ## Network setup
 The current setup does not manage the network setup.
 While this violates iac rules ("everything as code") we have it setup like that because we are jump-start beginners who a supposed to create production grade infrastructure.
 So some prereqs regarding the networks must be prepared.
 Details on how to perform this setup reach beyond the scope of this readme.

 1. Using the OTC webgui, create a new VPC "splunk-vpc" with all the subnets.
-The vpc should be located *inside* the otc project (not on the top level).
+The vpc should be located *inside* the splunk project eu-ch_splunk and not on the top level eu-ch.
 The subnets should be named "splunk-subnet-az[12]-[1-9]".
 1. Create a vpc peering "splunk-peering" between the splunk-vpc and the tenants hub vpc (e.g. tsch_rz_t_hub).
 1. Add the peer routing.
 This is 0.0.0.0/0 as a local route and the dedicated ip range (e.g. 10.104.146.0/24) of the vpc as a peer route.
 1. Accept the peering request on the tenants hub vpc.